Skip to content

 The Odyssey is a Greek epic of roughly 12,000 lines, traditionally credited to a poet we call Homer.
 It came out of an oral tradition - composed to be performed aloud, from memory, long before it was ever a text on a page.
 That is why it predates the novel by more than two thousand years, and why it does not read like one.

 What it does read like is a sequence of 24 short "books" - closer to chapters than to volumes.
 Most take twenty-five to forty minutes.
-Held together, they run about the length of a substantial novel, which is why reading the whole thing before the film is far more doable than its reputation suggests.
-Our honest guide to reading it in time does the math.
+Held together, they run about the length of a substantial novel, which is why reading the whole thing is far more doable than its reputation suggests.
+Our honest guide to reading it does the math.

 What the film is drawing from